 Spyderco Para-Military 2

 This is the knife that I personally carry over 75 percent of the time.
 The PM2 has all of the features I desire most in a knife.
 The 3.44″ full flat ground, plain edge blade is ideal for making clean and precise cuts in anything from food to rope to paper.
 The thumb hole makes this opening this knife lightning fast and easy, and the knife has one of the smoothest pivots I have ever encountered.
 The compression lock, which is a variation on the liner lock, is rock solid and leaves little doubt that engagement will be solid.
 The knife has G10 scales on the handle, which are light weight and withstand pretty much anything you can throw at them.
 The handle is nice and long, allowing great grip and comfortable ergonomics.
-The price is a tick over 120 bucks, but I consider the PM2 high value.
+The price is a bit steep, but I consider the PM2 high value.
 And while there is nothing high fashion about carrying a pocket knife, I’ll say it anyways.
 This knife looks downright awesome.

 At 3.75 ounces, the Spyderco Para-Military 2 makes a great every day carry knife as well as a general use knife, and it does this because of the nice balance between weight, robustness and performance.
 The tip on the blade is a little bit thin for me to recommend it as a survival knife, but it will easily withstand any camping trip or daily carry function you can think of.

 The Benchmade Griptilian is a fantastic knife that I often recommend to my friends.
 At 3.45″ long for the full size and 2.91″ long for the mini, the blade can be had in a variety of grinds.
 The blade steel is 154CM, which is an awesome all arounder that has great edge holding capabilities, is easy to sharpen, and is resistant to corrosion.
 The knife has a grippy zytel handle, which is extremely light and fills the hand nicely.
 The axis lock is one of the finest in the industry and is very functional.
 One particularly nice feature of the axis lock is that it is completely ambidextrous.
 The knife has a thumb stud for deployment, but I find it more useful to pull back on the lock and flick the blade open as the stud is a touch small.
-A Griptilian can be had for about 90 bucks, but is well worth the coin.
+A Griptilian can be had for a reasonable, but is well worth the coin.

 The Benchmade Griptilian is another light weight knife, weighing in at 3.82 ounces.
 This one is also ideal for every day carry as well as general use.
 I know firsthand that the knife can take a beating, although I would want something larger for a survival knife.